-10° 10' 18S 123° 40' 16E Poeloeti Airfield is located near Poeloeti in Nusa Tenggara Timur the southwest of West Timor in Indonesia.
-Known to the Allies as "Penfui" other spellings of the name are: Penfoei, Poeloeti, Pulutih, Poeloeti, Poeloetih, Puluti.
+10° 10' 18S 123° 40' 16E Poeloeti Airfield is located near Poeloeti in the southwest of West Timor on Timor Island in East Nusa Tenggara (Nusa Tenggara Timur) in Indonesia.
+Known to the Allies as "Penfui" other spellings include Penfoei, Poeloeti, Pulutih, Poeloeti, Poeloetih and Puluti.
 Today, known as El Tari Airport.

 Prewar airfield used by the RAAF and headquarters of the 2/40th Battalion during 1941-1942.
 Australian troops evacuated the area during late January 1942.